-3.3.3 When HHP anchors of proven superior holding ability are used as bower anchors, the mass of each anchor shall be 75 % of the mass required for ordinary stockless bower anchors in Table 3.1.3-1 or 3.1.3-2.
-When SHHP anchors of the proven holding power are used as bower anchors, the mass of each such anchor shall be reduced to not less than 50 % of the mass required for ordinary stockless anchors in Table 3.1.3-1 or 3.1.3-2.
+3.3.3 When HPP anchors of proven superior holding power are used as bower anchors, the mass of each anchor shall be 75 % of the mass required for ordinary stockless bower anchors in Table 3.1.3-1 or 3.1.3-2.
+When SHHP anchor of proven holding power are used as bower anchors, the mass of each anchor shall be reduced to not less than 50 % of the mass required for ordinary stockless bower anchors in Table 3.1.3-1 or 3.1.3-2.
+For fishing vessels with Equipment Number up to 980, where anchor chain cable is replaced with ropes, the mass of the anchor shall be increased by 25 % of the mass of the chosen anchor type.

-For approval and/or acceptance as a HHP anchor satisfactory full scale tests according to A1.4.2 of IACS UR A1 shall be made confirming that the anchor has a holding power of at least twice that of an ordinary stockless anchor of the same mass.
+For approval and/or acceptance as a HPP anchor satisfactory full scale tests in accordance with A1.4.2 of IACS UR A1 shall be done confirming that the anchor has a holding power at least twice that of an ordinary stockless anchor of the same mass.

-For approval and/or acceptance as a SHHP anchor satisfactory full scale tests according to A1.4.2 of IACS UR A1 shall be made confirming that the anchor has a holding power of at least four times that of an ordinary stockless anchor of the same mass.
-Similar full scale tests may be made for a HHP anchor confirming that the SHHP anchor has a holding power of at least twice that of a previously approved HHP anchor of the same mass.
+For approval and/or acceptance as a SHPP anchor satisfactory full scale tests in accordance with A1.4.2 of IACS UR A1 shall be done confirming that the anchor has a holding power at least four times that of an ordinary stockless anchor of the same mass.
+Similar full scale tests shall be done for HPP anchor confirming that the SHHP anchor has a holding power at least twice that of a previously approved HPP anchor of the same mass.
 The scope and procedure for such tests are specified in A1.4.2 of IACS UR A1.